Lecturer in Curating and Museology (Education)

 - Academic Support Hours:

 Maria holds M. Phil and Ph.
-D. in Archaeology (University of Glasgow) with expertise in ancient metalwork and she has been consulting museums on issues related to the preservation, interpretation and display of metal artefacts.
-At SOAS, Maria is a Lecturer in Curating and Museology (Education), co-directs the MA in Museums, Heritage and Material Culture Studies and teaches relevant UG and PG modules (often with the use of SOAS collections).
-Before SOAS, she worked as a curator of national archaeological museums and university museums in Britain and abroad as well as a lecturer at the University of Manchester (Department of Archaeology and Centre for Museum Studies); at Manchester, she directed the Heritage Studies Programme, coordinated and taught courses about artefacts and material culture, collections management, research methods and supervised PG research in archaeological material culture and museum studies.
+D. in Archaeology (University of Glasgow) with expertise in ancient metalwork and she has been consulting museums and field work projects on issues related to the preservation, interpretation and display of metal artefacts.
+At SOAS, Maria lectures in Curating and Museology, co-directs the MA in Museums, Heritage and Material Culture Studies and teaches relevant UG and PG modules (often with the use of SOAS collections).
+She is particularly interested in developing research lead/collection-based learning and outreach projects that bridge the divide between academia and the public, something she is developing for the past two years with the National Maritime Museum, RGM, London for students in the MA in MHMC studies.
+Before SOAS, she worked as a curator of national archaeological museums and university museums in Britain and abroad as well as a lecturer at the University of Manchester (Department of Archaeology and Centre for Museum Studies); at Manchester, she directed the Heritage Studies Programme, designed modules and supervised research material culture, collections management, museum studies, and research methods.
+Maria was nomitated and shortlisted for the SOAS Director’s Teaching Prize for Inspirational Teaching (less than 3 years in 2019).
+Her previous research in archaeological material culture was generously founded by the A S Onassis Foundation, Greece, The British Academy Small Research Fund, and the Carnegie Trust for the Universities of Scotland.

 - MA Dissertation (workshops)